Paul M. Starnes

 Paul Malvine Starnes (December 31, 1934 – January 9, 2015) was an American politician in the state of Tennessee.
-He attended Central High School, Hiwassee College, Tennessee Wesleyan College, and the University of Chattanooga.
+He attended Chattanooga Central High School, Hiwassee College, Tennessee Wesleyan College, and the University of Chattanooga.
 Starnes served in the Tennessee House of Representatives as a Democrat from the 31st District from 1972 to 1990.
 He was preceded in office by Republican Granville Hinton, and succeeded by Kenneth J. Meyer.
 A native of Chattanooga, Tennessee, he previously worked in the Hamilton County Department of Education.
 He died on January 9, 2015, aged 80.